-Processing Schedule
+UK Processing Schedule

-The Controller (as defined in Part 1 to this Processing Schedule ("Part 1")) wishes to appoint the Processor (also as defined in Part 1) to process certain Personal Information on its behalf in accordance with Rule 4D.
-The Controller and the Processor have elected to complete this Processing Schedule as the means by which to satisfy the requirements of the GDPR.
+The Controller (as defined in Part 1 to this UK Processing Schedule ("Part 1")) wishes to appoint the Processor (also as defined in Part 1) to process certain personal information on its behalf in accordance with Rule 4D of the UK Binding Corporate Rules Controller Policy (the "Policy").
+The Controller and the Processor have elected to complete this Processing Schedule as the means by which to satisfy the requirements of UK data protection law.